DimitryDushkin/DimitryDushkin.github.io/posts/principles_of_engineering_excellence.md

 ## Core principles

-- Harness codebase chaos by reducing an entropy
+- Engineering excellence is a process of **harnessing codebase chaos** by reducing an **entropy**
-- Code has a structure simple for a fast high-level understanding
+- Code should have a structure **simple for a fast high-level understanding**
 - Logic is understandable from code and has no surprises, i.e. no hidden dependencies and unexpected side-effects

 ## Why

-- Eventually, to make a better product!
+- Eventually, to **make a better product**!
-- Keep a good developer experience tightly connected to a result.
+- Keep a **good developer experience** tightly connected to a result.

 ## How

 - **Reducing amount of code** by introducing re-usable modules
   - Make reusable code the best quality possible: it's fast, covers edge cases, and is fully specified by documentation and tests.
   - **Reusable code is s a foundation of a technical side of a product.
 This code includes libraries and frameworks.**
-- End-to-end (E2E) and unit-tests
+- **End-to-end (E2E) and unit-tests**
-- Knowledge sharing: documentation (inc. good doc in E2E tests), internal talks, etc.
+- **Knowledge sharing**: documentation (inc. good doc in E2E tests), internal talks, etc.

 ## Trade-offs

-- Engineering excellence is not an ultimate goal (see "Why").
+Engineering excellence is **not an ultimate goal** (see "Why").
 These aspects of product development should be taken into consideration each time before investing time in engineering excellence:

-  - Product maturity
+- **Product maturity**
   - E.g. there is no sense in investing in own components library to build an MVP
-  - Team maturity
+- **Team maturity**
   - E.g. you'll likely create a good custom ORM if you delegate this task to a junior developer, at least in a reasonable amount of time.
-  - Business reasons
+- **Business reasons**
   - E.g. writing end-to-end tests for features which likely to be dropped.